Vasilis from Karditsa Energy Community believes that the current energy system is making the crisis worst. Here’s how he wants to change that.

 FREE SOLAR is an excellent project because it allows citizens to take power into their hands and reduce energy poverty.
 The energy prices are rising, and through FREE SOLAR, we can cover the electricity demands of the local community.
-And then, through Genervest SCE’s platform for raising project funding, citizens can invest small amounts into energy production projects and renewable energy sources such as PV parks, creating something together that they wouldn’t be able to do on their own.
+And then, through Genervest, our crowdfunding project, citizens can invest small amounts into energy production projects and renewable energy sources such as PV parks, creating something together that they wouldn’t be able to do on their own.

 Citizens will not use their income to pay the initial cost; they have the chance to install a PV roof and reduce the electricity demand and energy poverty.